Jesus used short stories, known as parables, to teach spiritual truths and about the Kingdom of God.

 This one is about the ten bridesmaids and their lamps.

 In this parable five of the bridesmaids were wise, but five were foolish.
 The wise ones set aside sufficient extra oil to last until the belated bridegroom arrived, but the foolish ones did not.
 The bridegroom delayed his coming and the foolish bridesmaids ran out of oil and were unable to be part of the welcoming party.

 Jesus was saying we need to prepare ourselves here on earth so that we will not miss out on the Heavenly Wedding Feast.

 The Ten bridesmaids represents ourselves who need to get ready for the second coming of the heavenly Bridegroom.
 Oil is used in scripture to represent the Holy Spirit and we need to be filled with Him in abundance in our lives so that we will remain in tune with God.

 Jesus taught numerous parables, sayings, and warnings spread over four to six days before His crucifixion.
 See Matthew 21:23-25:46.

-9 "'No,' they replied, ';there may not be enough for both us and you.
-Instead, go to those who sell oil and buy some for yourselves.'
+9 “But the wise ones replied, ‘No!
+There will never be enough for us and for you.
+You’d better go to the dealers and buy some for yourselves.’

 read about the other parables Jesus taught at this time Mathew 24-25, Luke 19:11-27